 The ELSA Summer Law School on Migration Law

 ELSA Kent is proud to be the only group in the UK network to organise a Summer ELSA Law School.
-The ELSA Summer Law School on Migration Law is running its second edition between 17-24 June 2018.
+The ELSA Summer Law School on Migration Law is running its third edition this year.

 Our close-knit team on the Organising Committee cannot wait to welcome participants from all over the globe for this fantastic week!